Episcopal Diocese of Connecticut: Overview

 Anglican services have been conducted in Connecticut since 1702.
 The diocese was established on 22 June 1785 following the American Revolution, and is one of the nine original dioceses of the Episcopal Church.
 The inaugural diocesan bishop was the Rt.
 Rev. Samuel Seabury, the first Anglican bishop with a see outside the British Isles; he also served as Presiding Bishop of the Church.

 Later bishops included the Rt.
 Rev. Walter H. Gray, who was also the first chair of the Civil Rights Commission in Connecticut and played a leading role in two meetings of the Lambeth Conference.
 The Most Rev. Desmond Tutu, Archbishop Emeritus of Cape Town, preached at the consecration of the 15th Bishop of Connecticut, the Rt.
 Rev. Ian Douglas, in 2010.
 Douglas was assisted by the Rt.
 Rev. Laura J. Ahrens as suffragan, the first woman to be elected bishop in Connecticut.
 The Rt.
 Rev. Jeffrey Mello succeeded Douglas as the 16th Bishop of Connecticut in 2022.

 The bishop's cathedra is situated at Christ Church Cathedral in Hartford, and the diocesan offices are located in Meriden.

-As of 2021 the diocese had a membership of approximately 40,000, down from 68,000 in 2003.
+As of 2023 the diocese had a reported membership of 36,743, down from 68,000 in 2003.
+In 2024, the diocese reported average Sunday attendance (ASA) of 8,085 persons and plate and pledge financial support of $31,763,735.
+No membership statistics were reported in 2024 national parochial reports.